Rowland Taylor: Final words

 I say to my wife, and to my children, The Lord gave you unto me, and the Lord hath taken me from you, and you from me: blessed be the name of the Lord!
 I believe that they are blessed which die in the Lord.
 God careth for sparrows, and for the hairs of our heads.
 I have ever found Him more faithful and favourable, than is any father or husband.
 Trust ye therefore in Him by the means of our dear Saviour Christ's merits: believe, love, fear, and obey Him: pray to Him, for He hath promised to help.
 Count me not dead, for I shall certainly live, and never die.
 I go before, and you shall follow after, to our long home.

 Taylor was taken from London back to Hadleigh, and was held in the cellar of Lavenham Guildhall.
 Following John Rogers on 4 February and Lawrence Saunders on 8 February, Taylor became Mary's third Protestant to be burned at the stake.
 His execution took place on 9 February 1555, at Aldham Common just north of Hadleigh.
 His wife, two daughters, and his son Thomas were present that day.

 His final words to his son Thomas, as reported by Foxe:

 Almighty God bless thee, and give you his Holy Spirit, to be a true servant of Christ, to learn his word, and constantly to stand by his truth all the life long.
 And my son, see that thou fear God always.
 Fly from all sin and wicked living.
 Be virtuous, serve God daily with prayer, and apply thy boke.
 In anywise see thou be obedient to thy mother, love her, and serve her.
 Be ruled by her now in thy youth, and follow her good counsel in all things.
 Beware of lewd company of young men, that fear not God, but followeth their lewd lusts and vain appetites.
-Flee from whoredom, and hate all filthy lying, remembering that I they father do die in the defense of holy marriage.
+Flee from whoredom, and hate all filthy lying, remembering that I thy father do die in the defense of holy marriage.
 And another day when God shall bless thee, love and cherish the poor people, and count that thy chief riches to be rich in alms.
 And when thy mother is waxed old, forsake her not, but provide for her to thy power, and see that she lacks nothing.
 For so will God bless thee, give thee long life upon earth, and prosperity, which I pray God to grant thee.

 A local butcher was ordered to set a torch to the wood but resisted.
 A couple of bystanders finally threw a lighted torch onto the wood.
 A perhaps sympathetic guard, named Warwick, struck Taylor's head with a halberd, which apparently killed him instantly.
 The fire consumed his body shortly thereafter.
 That same day, John Hooper was burned at the stake in Gloucester.